Ideal class group of an extension of rings and Picard group: Introduction

-As a first and major application, we show that the Picard group of every ring with finitely many maximal ideals is trivial.
-We also show that in a given extension of rings $A\subseteq B$, if $B$ has finitely many maximal ideals then we have the canonical isomorphism of groups $\Cl(A,B)\simeq\Pic(A)$.
-As another application, for any commutative ring $A$, we obtain the following exact sequence of Abelian groups: where $\Cl(A)=\Cl(A, T(A))$ and $T(A)$ is the total ring of fractions of $A$.
-In particular, if $A$ is a reduced ring with finitely many minimal primes, then we have the canonical isomorphism of groups $\Cl(A)\simeq\Pic(A)$.
+Then some applications of the above theorems are given.
+We show that in a given extension of rings $A\subseteq B$, if $B$ has finitely many maximal ideals then we have a canonical isomorphism of groups $\Cl(A,B)\simeq\Pic(A)$.
+As another application, for any commutative ring $A$, we obtain the following exact sequence of Abelian groups: where $\Cl(A):=\Cl(A, T(A))$ and $T(A)$ is the total ring of fractions of $A$.
+In particular, if $A$ is a reduced ring with finitely many minimal primes (e.g. an integral domain), then we have a canonical isomorphism of groups $\Cl(A)\simeq\Pic(A)$.

 These applications culminate in showing that the Picard group is a special case of the ideal class group.
 More precisely, we show that the Picard group of every commutative ring is canonically isomorphic to the ideal class group of a certain extension of that ring (see Corollary \ref{Coro culmination}).
-This result also highlights the importance of our new concept of the ideal class group of an extension.
-As another important application, in Corollary \ref{Coro JPAA}, we prove that every line bundle has the avoidance property.
+These applications indeed show that this new concept of the ideal class group of an extension unifies classical structures.

+As another important application, in Corollary \ref{Coro JPAA}, we prove that every invertible module (line bundle) has the avoidance property.
 This result considerably generalizes \cite[Theorem 1.5]{Quartararo-Butts} and our recent result \cite[Corollary 3.2]{Tarizadeh-Chen}.

+In Theorem \ref{Thm zero dim}, we prove another interesting result which asserts that the Picard group of every zero-dimensional ring is trivial.